-Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 5.
-Travel Allowance No issues identified within program area evaluation.
-Maintenance plan included.
-Provide equitable modes of transportation and housing during travel, length of stay before and after competitions, dining and per diem allowances.
-Assign to the Equity, Well-Being and Sportsmanship Committee the responsibility of annually reviewing and modifying as needed the written policies, procedures and criteria for travel arrangements and per diem allowances.
-Equity, Well-Being and Sportsmanship Committee; Director of Athletics; Senior Woman Administrator; and Athletics Business Manager.
-Beginning in 2012 and ongoing thereafter.
-6. Academic Support Services Lack of academic support services for women's track and field and women's volleyball.
+Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 6.
+Academic support services.
+Lack of academic support services for women's track and field and women's volleyball.
 Hire two new graduate assistants to work in the academic support services department of the athletics department.
 The two new academic counselors will assist the sports of women's track and field and women's volleyball.
-2012-13 raise funds necessary for two new academic counselor positions and director of academic services.
-2013-14 hire all three positions and begin reassignments within academic support services.
-Senior Associate Director of Athletics for Internal Affairs.
-Beginning in 2012 and reviewed annually thereafter.
+[Academic year (e.g., 2021-22)] raise funds necessary for two new academic counselor positions and director of academic services.
+[Academic year (e.g., 2021-22)] hire all three positions and begin reassignments within academic support services.
+Senior associate director of athletics for internal affairs.
+Beginning in [year] and reviewed annually thereafter.
+7. Coaches.
+Salaries are deficient in women's golf.

-Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 7.
-Coaches Salaries are deficient in women's golf.
 Increase assistant women's golf coaches' salaries to align with comparable salaries for men's golf.
-Prepare appropriate forms for processing/implementation at salary adjustment for specific coaches.
-Director of Athletics and Human Resources Office.
-June 2013.
-8. Locker Rooms, Practice and Competitive Facilities Lockers are deficient for women's tennis.
+Prepare appropriate forms for processing/implementation of salary adjustment for specific coaches.
+Director of athletics and human resources office.
+[Month/year (e.g., June 2021)].
+8. Locker rooms, practice and competitive facilities.
+Lockers are deficient for women's tennis.
 Build new lockers for women's tennis team in locker room.
-Details are included in the master plan for facilities renovation from 2011-14.
-Athletics Director; and Assistant Athletics Director for Facilities and Operations.
-2013-14.
-Locker Rooms, Practice and Competitive Facilities Softball facility needs upgrade.
+Details are included in the master plan for facilities renovation from [academic year (e.g., 2021-22)].
+Athletics director and assistant athletics director for facilities and operations.
+[Academic year (e.g., 2021-22)].
+Softball facility needs upgrade.
 Build new softball facility comparable to baseball stadium.
-Details are included in facility renovation plan from 2011-14.
-Athletics Director; and Assistant Athletics Director for Development.
-Building starts January 2012.
-Date of completion scheduled for January 2013.
+Details are included in facility renovation plan from [academic year (e.g., 2021-22)].
+Athletics director and assistant athletics director for development.
+Building starts [Month/year (e.g., June 2022)].
+Date of completion scheduled for [Month/year (e.g., January 2024)].

 Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 9.
-Medical and Training Facilities and Services No issues identified within medical services.
-Continue to provide high-quality services to all students, taking particular care that students have full access to genderspecific medical services.
+Medical and training facilities and services.
+No issues identified within medical services.
+Continue to provide high-quality services to all students, taking particular care that students have full access to gender- specific medical services.
 Hire a trainer who has experience in dealing with women student-athletes.
-Director of Athletics; and Head Athletics Trainer.
-Hire the trainer by June 2012.
-Medical and Training Facilities and Services Strength and conditioning programs in all sports need to be comparable.
+Director of athletics; and head athletic trainer.
+Hire the trainer by [Month/year (e.g., June 2021)].
+Strength and conditioning programs in all sports need to be comparable.
 Currently, more attention is paid to revenue-producing sports.
 Provide consistent athletics strength training for all sport programs, regardless of gender.
 Assignments for strength coaches for male and female sports will be monitored for workload equivalence.
 Hire strength coaches with equal experience to that of men's football and basketball for women's volleyball and soccer.
-Salaries of strength coaches for male and female sports will be equal starting in 2012-13.
-Director of Strength and Conditioning.
-Monitoring will be performed by Director of Health and Physical Education.
-Beginning in June 2013 and ongoing thereafter.
+Salaries of strength coaches for male and female sports will be equal starting in [academic year (e.g., 2021-22)].
+Director of strength and conditioning.
+Monitoring will be performed by director of health and physical education.
+Beginning in [Month/year (e.g., June 2021)] and ongoing thereafter.